aziis98/website-2023/src/pages/articles/gtk-select2d-widget.md

     main()
 ```

-This was already a great start but the image was show in its real size and now centered so the next message was about fixing this problem
+This was already a great start but the image was show in its real size and not centered so the next message was about fixing this problem

 > _Rewrite only the `on_draw` function, make the image fit the drawing area by preserving its aspect ratio, make the points squares with crosses inside and draw the outline of the full quadrilateral, all with a black stroke_

-The response did exactly what I asked by doing the linear algebra needed to rescale and translate everything correctly.
+The response did exactly what I asked by doing the linear algebra needed to rescale and translate everything correctly, this looks good

 ```python
 def on_draw(self, area, cr):